10-15-5/Covid19-Tracker/README.md

 # Covid19-Tracker-Ireland

-Tracking cases day-by-day in Ireland
+Tracks daily cases for Ireland using the covid19 API: _https://api.covid19api.com/_

+**Will be adding new parts soon